 Credit card numbers & expiration dates

-This Wright State IT Security Policy is designed as a set of measures to protect the confidentiality, integrity and availability of sensitive data, such as those outlined above, as well as any Information Systems that store, process or transmit this data.
+This policy is designed as a set of measures to protect the confidentiality, integrity and availability of sensitive data, such as those outlined above, as well as any Information Systems that store, process or transmit this data.

-Note: Students have the right to withhold their directory information from being released by completing a form.
-Once received, a confidentiality flag will be noted in the student information system to indicate that no directory information for that student is released.
-The existence of such a confidentiality flag must be confirmed before any directory (public) information is released for any student.
+Note: Students have the right to withhold their directory information from being released by completing a “Directory Information Hold/Release Authorization” form.
+Once received, a confidentiality flag will be noted in the student information system to indicate that no directory information for that student is to be released.
+The existence of a confidentiality flag must be confirmed before any directory (public) information is released for any student.
 Questions should be directed to the Registrar’s Office.

 11300.2 Scope